codeforresilience/c4rsite/_projects/Togo.md

 Since 2014 Code for Resilience has connected civil society, governments, and technologists through events, mentorship, and code sprint activities to accelerate community’s resilience to natural disasters.

-Stay tunned to find out more about our work in Togo and make sure to follow us in Twitter or contact us if you would like to be involved.